RyazanGrove/reactor-assignment/README.md

     ...
 ]
 ```
-Next application finds all manufacturers for the certain category and requests the information about availability of the products from second API.
+Next, the application finds all manufacturers for the certain category and requests the information about availability of the products from second API.
 The structure of receiving data from second API:
 ```
 [